DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Ugh...
 Elf bullet..."

-Kay prepared his bayonet, but then he froze still.
+Kai prepared his bayonet, but then he froze still.
 Drake Nail started changing into Sid's sword.
 Aside from _simplified elf bullet_, that was stored in his bayonet, he had no means to oppose this magic.
 Magic's light filled his vision.